 Their previous experiences have a significant bearing on how they react and the choices they make when faced with challenging situations.
 The really cool thing for you as your dog’s owner, parent figure, teacher, playmate and friend, is that by influencing and steering your dog’s choices to the ones that you want her to make, you can change her personality.

 This means that the decisions you want your dog to make become the default choices your dog will start to choose.
 The only thing you need to do is to teach her the life skills she needs to make those correct choices.
 Teaching your dog life skills is exactly what I talk about in my new book ‘No Pulling Allowed’.
-The Kindle book is now available for pre-order from Amazon or you can grab a signed paperback copy from me by heading over to www.nopullingallowed.co.uk.
-The release date has now been confirmed as the 30th June 2019.
+The Kindle book is now available from Amazon or you can grab a signed paperback copy from me by heading over to my shop.